15 The Future of Science in the Age of Machine Learning

 Many other tasks are now changing with machine learning.

-• Labeling wildlife images may no longer be an issue for future animal ecologists (Norouzzadeh et al. 2018).
+• Labeling wildlife images may no longer be an issue for future animal ecologists [5].

-• Machine learning models can help physicists design quantum experiments (Krenn et al. 2016).
+• Machine learning models can help physicists design quantum experiments [6].

-• Designing proteins with desired functions will no longer require the intuition of biologists, but can rely on the power of big data models like AlphaFold (Jumper et al. 2021).
+• Designing proteins with desired functions will no longer require the intuition of biologists, but can rely on the power of big data models like AlphaFold [7].

 It is true that more and more tasks that used to be done by scientists can be automated.
 But that doesn’t mean we are moving toward a science without scientists.
 If you look at history, the job profile of scientists has always changed.
 In Aristotelian times, scientists were often collectors of knowledge, writing and reading were essential skills.
 Scientists like Copernicus or Galileo had to perform precise calculations using their brains instead of CPUs and a piece of paper instead of computer memory.
 Physicists in Einstein’s time couldn’t enter the field without strong training in pure mathematics.
 And in many fields of modern science, scientists without basic skills in programming and data analysis skills have a hard time.
 Similarly, the profile of future scientists will require basic machine learning modeling skills.

 Automating a task can free up time for other tasks.
 Potentially, it can free up time for scientists to study new phenomena, which requires a different set of skills.
 That is, if writing grants and reviewing and submitting papers doesn’t eat up all the extra time – but that’s another story.
 Scientists are constantly reinventing their roles – discovering new things seems to be the only job description that never expires.
-In the end, science is what scientists find interesting, and for something to be interesting, there has to be a topic that makes it relevant.
-In fact, we could start talking about artificial general intelligence and machine consciousness right now, but we prefer not to …
+In the end, science is what scientists find interesting, and for something to be interesting, there has to be a being with goals and desires who finds it interesting.
+In fact, we could start talking about artificial general intelligence and machine consciousness right now, but we prefer not to…

 To become part of the scientific toolkit – as programming and data analysis already are today – machine learning skills must go beyond building a powerful predictive model.
 The perception of machine learning as a purely associative, predictive tool reflects a growing phase.
 As we have shown in this book, many other skills must be part of the scientist’s machine learning toolkit to work for science: